AlexandriaDAO/core/src/lexigraph/lexigraph.md

-### UX/UI Feature TODO
+### UI

-- Add owner to the path so you could go to their profile (Make the shelf path be connected to the owner.)
+- Add shelf to shelf by some button or something.

 ### Backend Decision TODOs
-- Connect and a follow button on the shelves.
-- Another thing is the user sharing side.
-Do we let them add comments or something or other grids in a community section?
-How do we sort/rank these or do we let users do that themselves?
 - Payment for all actions, and removal of topup.
 - I think we're going to need tags too (so we could filter the recent one by categories)
+- Allowed to edit others users' shelves?
+NO

 ### Future Possible Features

 - Shelf Appears In?
 YES/maybe
-- Allowed to edit others users' shelves?
-NO

 ## Design